 Since the architecture of Sat-RAN is comparable to “disaggregated NG-RAN”, one Sat-RAN-CU should be naturally allowed to manage multiple Sat-RAN-DUs via V1* interfaces and it got much simplified not to specify direct interface between two Sat-RAN-DUs same as the gNB-DU case.
 Furthermore, one Sat-RAN-DU should belong to single Sat-RAN-CU at a time.

 Taking UE practical capability/power into account, it seems less likely that UE will connect to dual/multiple Sat-RAN-DUs simultaneously.
 The distance between UE and multi-Sat-RAN-DUs varies in range up to thousands of kilometers, which means very different timing advance.
 To implement this, multiple advanced RF chains on UE side and multiple timing advance control procedures are needed.
 Therefore, we tend to de-prioritize such scenario.
+Therefore, one Sat-RAN-CU should be allowed to connect to multiple Sat-RAN-DUs.
+One Sat-RAN-DU should belong to a single Sat-RAN-CU at a time.

 * * * End of changes * * * *